minprog/objects/queue/lab/README.md

 As we mentioned, a queue is similar to a list, yet with a different set of supported operations.
 Our queue objects will need to have some data storage for keeping items.
 We will use a standard Python list to build our class around.
 Specifically, each queue object will *contain* its own private list object.

-To create an object that is internal to our queue objects, we should store and retrieve it using the `self` keyword:
+To create a list object that is internal to our queue objects, we should store and retrieve it using the `self` keyword:

     self._data = []